 For emergency admissions, be sure to call no later than the first business day following the admission.
-No prior authorization is required for emergency medical treatment, including observation or admissions following an emergency visit.
+No prior authorization is required for emergency medical treatment you get in an emergency room or while you are in observation in the hospital.

-If you are hospitalized because you are having a baby, you do not need to call HealthCheck360 for prior authorization unless your stay will be longer than 48 hours following a vaginal childbirth, or 96 hours following a Cesarean section.
+If you are hospitalized because you are having a baby, you do not need to call Horizon for prior authorization unless your stay will be longer than 48 hours following a vaginal childbirth, or 96 hours following a Cesarean section.
 This protection under the Newborns' and Mothers' Health Protection Act (NMHPA) also means your benefits are not restricted during the 48-hour period (or 96-hour period, as applicable).
-However, NMHPA doesn't prohibit your (or your newborn's) attending provider from discharging you or your newborn earlier than 48 hours (or 96 hours, as applicable), after consulting with you first.
+However, NMHPA doesn't prohibit your (or your newborn's) attending provider from discharging you or your newborn earlier than 48 hours (or 96 hours as applicable), after consulting with you first.

-See "Rules for Prior Authorization" on page H-6 for information about when HealthCheck360 must respond to your request for prior authorization and information about how to appeal a prior authorization denial.
+See page I-7 for information about when Horizon or eviCore must respond to your request for prior authorization and for information about how to appeal a prior authorization denial.